ANOC World Beach Games

 In 2015, the ANOC General Assembly unanimously approved the ANOC Executive Council’s recommendation to select San Diego as the host city of the inaugural ANOC World Beach Games in 2019.

 The event has been created by ANOC to provide a global platform for NOCs and IFs to engage with the world’s young people in different and innovative ways.
-All of the world’s NOCs will be invited to take part across the 20 or so sports on the programme.
+All of the world’s NOCs will be invited to take part across the 15 sports with 17 disciplines on the programme.
+The Games will run from October 10 to 15, 2019.

 Commissions and Working Groups